EGI-Federation/eosc-data-transfer/CONTRIBUTING.md

 when you submit the pull request).
 We have a 3 steps process for contributions.

 1. Fork the project if you have not, and commit changes to a git branch
-1. Create a GitHub Pull Request for your change, following the instructions in the pull request template.
+1. Create a Github Pull Request for your change, following the instructions in the pull request template.
 1. Perform a [Code Review](#code-review-process) with the maintainers on the pull request.